-Logging in and accessing all of the materials for the 2014 National E-Congress is easy.
-From the E-Congress page, click the Getting Started tab.
+Logging in and accessing all of the materials for the 2023 National E-Congress is easy.
+Once you are logged in at www.youthleadership.net, click the E-Congress link, which will take you to the Getting Started page.
 The Getting Started page contains all of the resources you will need including:

 - 1. Downloadable handouts for you to use to evaluate student progress - 2.
-2014 National E-Congress Calendar with dates and deadlines for all phases of the program. - 3.
-Detailed Instructions (You're reading it now!) - 4.
+2023 National E-Congress Calendar with dates and deadlines for all phases of the program. - 3.
+Detailed Instructions (You're reading them now!) - 4.
 A bill review guide to help guide student writing